microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/02-Connect-To-An-MCP-Server.md

 In this part, you will learn about how to run a Model Context Protocol (MCP) server and how to connect it to Microsoft Copilot Studio.
 Zava has created an MCP server for inventory management that provides tools for managing products (like get_products and add_product), stores (such as get_stores and add_store), and inventory operations (including list_inventory_by_store).
 The MCP server is available on **D:\LabFiles\ZavaInventoryMCP**.

+## What is the benefit of an MCP Server?

+Model Context Protocol (MCP) servers provide a standardized way to connect AI agents to various data sources and tools, offering several key benefits:

+**Simplified Integration**: MCP servers act as a bridge between your AI agent and backend systems, eliminating the need to build custom integrations for each data source.
+Instead of creating multiple point-to-point connections, you can use a single protocol to access different systems.

+**Reusability**: Once you create an MCP server, it can be used across multiple agents and applications.
+The Zava Inventory MCP server you'll work with in this lab can be shared with any agent that needs inventory management capabilities.

+**Contextual Intelligence**: MCP servers provide structured access to relevant context and tools, allowing AI agents to make informed decisions and take actions.
+For example, the Zava Inventory MCP server provides tools for querying products, managing stores, and tracking inventory - giving the agent everything it needs to handle inventory-related tasks.

+**Security and Control**: MCP servers can implement authentication and authorization, ensuring that agents only access data and perform actions they're permitted to.
+This centralized approach makes it easier to maintain security policies across your AI applications.

+**Flexibility**: MCP servers can expose multiple tools and capabilities in one place.
+As you'll see, the Zava Inventory MCP server provides tools for products, stores, and inventory operations - all accessible through a single connection.

+By using MCP servers, you can build more capable agents faster while maintaining better control over how they interact with your business systems.

 ## Open the MCP Server in Visual Studio Code

 1. Open Visual Studio Code by selecting Visual Studio Code in the taskbar